The Bridge of Green

 “You’re a nut, you know that?
 And here I was thinking you were some tragic-romantic runaway.”

 “Well,” said Joss, “welcome to Vanderlund.”

 The ominous mountain to their left had gradually diminished to a mundane hill as Petty Road wound upwards.
-Joss and her ten-speed ascended it effortlessly, scaling an embankment over Petty Dam, crossing the canal over Petty Bridge.
+Joss and her ten-speed ascended it effortlessly, scaling an embankment and crossing the canal over Petty Bridge.
 And by the time they swung west on Panama, the world was reassuringly commonplace again: there was traffic, there were pedestrians, the sunshine lacked any spectral intensity, and shadows provided welcome shade from the heat.

 “Oh coo-wull!”
 Joss exclaimed when they arrived at 3132.
 “You may not believe me, but I dreamed about a house like this my last night at Music Camp!
 Except it was covered with brambles instead of aluminum siding, so I couldn’t get close enough to look in the windows.
 Don’t laugh!
 Brambles freak me out.”

 “That’s ‘cause you’ve got hair like Rapunzel,” said Vicki, giving it a shy facetious tug as they parked the bike and trooped indoors.
 “Mom?
 I’m back!
 This is Joss, I mean Jocelyn, er—”

 “Murrisch,” said Joss.
 “Very glad to meet you, Mrs.—”

 “Volester,” supplied Felicia, giving Vicki a critical once-over, but (in a guest’s presence) making no comment about unkempt unpunctuality.
 “Glad to meet you, Jocelyn.
 Please excuse all the mess, we only moved in last Monday.”